lhotari/pulsar-contributor-toolbox/README.md

 ## Supported environment

-This toolbox is currently supported on Linux and zsh shell.
+This toolbox is currently supported on Linux and MacOS and zsh shell.
 The shell scripts have support for bash, but that is not actively tested and used.